msqd/harp/docs/configuration/storage.rst

 SQLite
 ::::::

-SQL has the benefit of requiring no external service, and is thus the default storage engine.
+SQLite has the benefit of requiring no external service, and is thus the default storage engine.
 Do not use it in production, as it is slow and have concurrency issues.

 .. tab-set-code::